francoameri/case-studies/emergency-ethernet-cable-repair/readme.md

 - ✅ Critical environments demand creative but responsible improvisation when downtime is unacceptable
 - ✅ Documentation matters: recording the incident ensures others understand both the fix and its limitations
 - ✅ Permanent replacement with certified cabling is always required for compliance and long‑term reliability
+- ✅ Structured cabling audits and spare routes reduce reliance on emergency fixes.

+---

+## 🧭 Reflection
+This incident reinforced the importance of understanding cabling standards deeply.
+Improvisation saved the day, but long‑term reliability depends on compliance and planning.
+As an aspiring architect, I see these cases as proof that infrastructure design must account for both standards and real‑world constraints.
+Documenting them not only preserves technical lessons but also demonstrates how IT decisions directly impact organizational resilience.

 ---